karthickkumarsm/SUMZ-AI-summarizer/README.md

 # Project Title
-SUMZ AI Summarizer-A Website to Summarize your article
+SUMZ AI Summarizer-A Website to Summarize your article for your ease